 - You receive tax notices about fictitious employees

-- Your business tax return is accepted as amended, but you didn’t file for that year yet
+- Your business tax return is accepted, but you haven’t file for that year yet

-- You receive bills for a line of credit or a credit card you don’t have
+- You receive bills for a line of credit or a credit card that you don’t have

-The best way to check for business identity theft is to get a copy of your business credit report periodically.
-Check it in detail for unexplained creditors, inaccurate or out of date information.
+The best way to check for business identity theft is to get a copy of your business credit report.
+Check it in detail for unexplained creditors and inaccurate or out-of-date information.